siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-09-23-what-is-selinux-how-is-it-used-to-protect-systems-where-can-i-find-a-detailed-manual-for-selinux.md

 ---

 In the world of Linux-based operating systems, security is always a top priority.
 One of the most powerful tools in the Linux security toolbox is **SELinux** or **Security-Enhanced Linux**.
 Despite being a robust tool, many users, especially those new to Linux, may find SELinux intimidating or overly complicated.
 However, with a little guidance, anyone can understand what SELinux is, how it works, and how it can help protect your system.
-This blog post will walk you through these essentials in a clear and straightforward manner.
+This article will walk you through these essentials in a clear and straightforward manner.

 What is SELinux?